-“Hello, Batman.
+“Hello, Robin.
 Suck Batman’s dick lately?”

-“Keep it clean.”
-The ref warned him and said to me, “And you don’t lose your temper.
+“Keep it clean,” the ref warned him and said to me, “And you don’t lose your temper.
 It’s only a game.”

 Arthur’s pitch tweaked to the left or right and he sent the first batter down on two swings.
 The second batter popped up to Griffbag.
 The third batter swung at the first pitch.
 The ball screamed off his bat into centerfield.
 Georg caught it with both hands.
 He wasn’t a showboat.

 Kalline led off for the Milk Bar.
 Old Jim underestimated her.
 It wasn’t hard with her wearing a torn tee-shirt and black leather hotpants.
 She banged his first pitch into deep center and Kalline reached 2nd base standing.